DeepPoradiya/Navigation-Bar/README.md

 - Task : React-Js

-- Topic : API Fetch Task is complate and also transfer input  data one page to another page
+- Topic : fetch the data from the API using useState,useEffect,slice() function and if condition and show data into card format.